2. Deferring Your Retirement

 Post

 When you defer membership, your payment of employee contributions ends and you elect to leave your accumulated employee contributions and interest on deposit with ACERA.
-In addition, you no longer earn service credit under the plan.
+In addition, you no longer earn service credit.
 Your contributions on deposit with ACERA continue to earn interest, and you can request a refund of your contributions at any time, unless you have established reciprocity with another public agency.
 Also, if you defer membership and subsequently return to ACERA-covered employment, you will return at your original entry age and tier.

-Should I retire or defer my retirement?
+Should I retire, refund, or defer my retirement?

 Reasons You May Want to Defer Your Retirement

 1. You’re already eligible to retire, but you’re waiting for your age factor percentage to increase.
 If you’re already eligible to retire, and none of the reasons in the previous list apply to you, it’s probably to your advantage to go ahead and retire.
 Yes, if you defer your retirement and wait for your age factor percentage to increase while you get older (the percentage of your highest working salary you’ll get for each year of service), your retirement allowance will increase due to the age factor percentage increase.
 However, while you’re waiting, you’re missing out on monthly retirement payments you could be receiving.
-If you run estimates of both retirement scenarios using the benefit estimator in your online ACERA account, we think you’ll find that the increased retirement allowance later won’t make up for the retirement payments you’re missing now.
+We recommend running estimates of both retirement scenarios using the benefit estimator in your online ACERA account, and we think you’ll find that the increased retirement allowance later won’t make up for the retirement payments you’re missing now.

 Additional Things to Consider Before You Defer Your Retirement